 That being said, you probably won’t want to be driving if you plan on doing a lot of tastings which is where the tours come in handy.
 There are a number of tour options in PEC.
 You can join a group bus tour or choose to book a private tour.
 If you want a private tour you can choose a bus or even a Rolls-Royce.
 There are plenty of choices.

 We used a relatively new company called The Local Tour Co.
 It’s owned by a local man named Mitch who was born and raised in the area.
 He offers private tours in a comfortable mini-bus and allows you to pick where you want to go.
 If you aren’t sure, he’s happy to offer suggestions.
-As of September 2021, his rates were $145 per person plus tax and that includes tastings at 4 different stops.
+Prices vary depending on the number of people and include 4 different stops.
 I would definitely recommend booking a tour with this company.
 You can find them here.

 Where to Stay in Prince Edward County